Hernia Mesh Class Action Lawsuits Overview

 Bard Polypropylene Hernia Mesh MDL

 In 2018, plaintiffs in 55 Bard polypropylene lawsuits filed a petition to have their cases consolidated into an MDL.
 These lawsuits allege that polypropylene devices manufactured by Davol, a subsidiary of Bard, caused internal adhesions, infections, and inflammation.
 The Panel on Multidistrict Litigation ultimately approved the plaintiff’s request.
 The cases have been transferred to the Southern District of Ohio, where they will be heard before one federal judge.
-To date, there have been a significant amount of cases filed in the MDL.
-The first trial is scheduled to begin in May 2020.
+As of April 2020, there were more than 4,000 cases pending in MDL No. 2846.
+The first bellwether trial is scheduled to begin in May 2020.

 Atrium C-QUR Mesh MDL